Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Finished working on Introduction to CSS and started on the Intermediate CSS section from Web Developer Bootcamp on Udemy.

 Thoughts: I love having time to code after work...

+Day 39: January 30, 2018

+Today's Progress: Made it through the Intermediate CSS section from Web Developer Bootcamp on @Udemy.
+Next up, Bootstrap.

+Thoughts: I love to code, I can't wait until this starts to make sense.... :)